dcos-labs/dcos-maven-plugin/README.md

 to restart your application on DC/OS.
 Combined: `mvn docker:build docker:push dcos:restart`

-**Attention** When using `mvn dcos:restart` please make sure you you are using the `forcePullImage` flag in your marathon configuration to disable image caching, for example:
+**Attention:** When using `mvn dcos:restart` please make sure you you are using the `forcePullImage` flag in your marathon configuration to disable image caching, for example:

 ```
 {